Complete Guide

 Pre-Construction Interest

-Interest paid during construction can be claimed in 5 equal installments starting from the year of possession.
+The interest that is paid in the process of construction may be deducted in 5 installments annually beginning with the year of possession.

 5 year deduction